-*Total regional savings are all savings occurring from the pre-intervention starting point of the market.
-Estimates will be refined continuously as initiatives mature.
-Co-created savings will be determined for these programs in the 2020-2024 Business Plan.

-**Annual Therms: Only first-year savings from a new efficient measure are accounted for.

 5-Year Projection Assumptions:

 Forecast reflects best available information as of July 2018.
 NEEA updates business progress and reflective savings forecast every September and April.

 All initiatives in the current portfolio as of July 2018 are expected to continue to deliver savings for the region and are forecast as such.